frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 “Excuse me,” I said as easily as I could manage.
 “I was working with several Yllish texts, mostly unbound knotworks sourced from the Maer’s third donation.
 They were shelved on level three, alcove M-fifteen.
 Are they being restored or are they available?”

 She barely looked up.
-“That collection's been recategorized.”
+“That collection’s been recategorized.”

 I blinked.
 “Recategorized?”